Blockchains and legacy data sources

 With quadratic message complexity, traditional BFT algorithms are limited by significantly higher settlement latency as the number of system participants increases, hence validating groups cannot exceed a few hundred participants.
 Topos's leaderless reliable broadcast primitive has a logarithmic per-node message complexity, and thus allows the TCE network to scale unlimitedly.

 Certificates—data structures defined in UCI to support cross-subnet communication—do not commute for a given sending subnet, i.e., they are totally ordered.
-On the other hand, those of different subnets do commute providing that dependencies are correctly observed.
-Causal ordering of certificates is what allows Topos to rely on a causal reliable broadcast primitive in place of stronger primitives such as consensus.
+On the other hand, those of different subnets do commute.
+Causal ordering of certificates is what allows Topos to rely on a reliable causal broadcast primitive in place of stronger primitives such as consensus.

 Topos's reliable broadcast primitive is fully asynchronous as there is no upper bound on the delivery time of certificates and no synchronized clocks.
 Its correctness does not depend on any timing assumptions, unlike synchronous systems which are vulnerable to adversaries delaying messages to slow down honest participants.
 This leads to a considerably more robust protocol.